akus0/akus0/README.md

-## hey there, i'm matt. but also use the online handle akuso.
+### hi there, i'm matt. but also use the online handle akuso.

 i finished my comp sci degree in 2016 but lost interest in programming and have just got back into it recently with a renewed enthusiasm.